microsoft/ado-codespaces-auth/README.md

 - This VSCode extension is used for authenticating to Azure Devops in GitHub Codespaces.
 - It authenticates using in-built microsoft auth provider to authenticate to ADO using AAD login.
-- User is prompted for login on opening the codespace with this extension installed.
+- User is prompted for login on opening a codespace with this extension installed.
-- The Oauth access token is then shared with the codespace.
+- The OAuth access token is then shared with the codespace using a credential helper which is installed at `~/ado-auth-helper`.
+The credential helper supports two commands
+  - `get` - This command is used by git credential helper to get auth credentials for git.
+You can configure the helper by running `git config --global credential.helper '<absolutePathToHelper>'`.
+  - `get-access-token` - This command will print an access token to stdout.
+Other tools can integrate this for getting ADO credentials, for eg, authenticating to ADO Artifact Feeds (NPM, Nuget).

 ## Contributing